Pulikkottil Dionysius II: Malankara Metropolitan

-Geevarghese Mar Philexenos (Kidangan) (1811–29) on 22 March 1815.
+Geevarghese Mar Philoxenos II(1811–29) on 22 March 1815.
 After the death of Mar Thoma VIII, who ordained his uncle Iype Kathanar as Mar Thoma IX in the traditional manner of succession, was forced to abdicate his position and hand over charge to Joseph Mar Dionysius as he was made the supreme head of the Malankara Church by a Royal proclamation issued by the ruler of Travancore and later by the ruler of Cochin.
 These were under the influence of Col. John Munroe.
 The proclamation required every Syrian Christian of Travancore-Cochin to obey the Malankara Metropolitan.
 He then took possessions of all insignia from Mar Thoma IX from kottayam.
 With tears in his eyes Mar Thoma IX left the seminary premises at kottayam and retired to home parish Kadamattom palli, spending rest of the life in prayer and fasting, as a monk.
 He was given the episcopal title Dionysius (a Graeco-Roman name), the second bishop in the Malankara Church to get this title.